Medic (Tropics 2/3 Sleeves Shirt)

 The Tropics 2/3 Sleeves Shirt is also available from Nakata Shōten, HIKISHOP, and S&Graf, making it easy to obtain and very useful for summer airsoft games.
 What I have is not from these three companies but rather, it’s a product from an individual named Nori (野狸/also known as Onizuka-do and Sakurai), who is engaged in the research and development of replicas..

-Medics carry a bag with the Red Cross symbol containing medical supplies like medicines and bandages, and they sew a Red Cross patch onto their left arm.
+Medics carry a bag with the Red Cross symbol containing medical supplies like medicines and bandages.
 I have provided a detailed introduction of this Red Cross bag in a separate article, but in this example, since it’s a non-commissioned officer, he is wearing a Medical Kit (Iryō-nō/医療嚢) with a square Red Cross emblem.
 This Medical Kit is a replica from Nakata Shōten.

 Example of Attire